 For example, if you were paying 7% interest on a 15-year, $50,000 loan, you’d pay almost $10,000 in additional interest charges compared to a borrower taking out the same loan with a 5% interest rate.

 Federal student loan interest rates 2019-2020

-Rates on federal student loans taken out during the 2018-2019 academic year increased for the second year in a row on July 1, 2018.
-For students taking out loans through June 30, 2019, rates on federal student loans are:
+Rates on federal student loans taken out during the 2019-2020 academic year are set to fall for the first time in three years on July 1, 2019.
+For students taking out loans through June 30, 2020, rates on federal student loans are:

 - 4.53% for undergraduates